ddz16/MoleculePrediction/README.md

 # Our Pretrained models

-To apply MoMu, we use the graph encoder in the pre-trained MoMu-S and MuMu-K as the initialization, respectively.
+To apply MoMu, we use the graph encoder in the pre-trained MoMu-S and MoMu-K as the initialization, respectively.
 You can download them on [the Baidu Netdisk](https://pan.baidu.com/s/1jvMP_ysQGTMd_2sTLUD45A), the password is **1234**.
 We then fine-tune the graph encoder on the training sets of these datasets for predicting molecular properties, respectively.

-MuMu-K checkpoint:
+MoMu-K checkpoint:

 ```
 checkpoints/littlegin=graphclinit_bert=kvplm_epoch=299-step=18300.ckpt
 ```

-MuMu-S checkpoint:
+MoMu-S checkpoint:

 ```
 checkpoints/littlegin=graphclinit_bert=scibert_epoch=299-step=18300.ckpt